-The biennial Quality of Life survey measures the perceptions of over 5,000 residents living in six of the country’s largest cities, from Auckland to Dunedin.
-The survey is a collaborative project across the cities involved in the broader Quality of Life project.
-It includes a variety of issues including perceptions of quality of life and health, crime and safety, social issues in their local area, public transport, community and social networks.
-An overall six cities report is now available as well as reports for each of the participating cities and indivdual sections.
+The biennial Quality of Life survey measures the perceptions of over 5,000 residents living in New Zealand's urban areas, from Auckland to Dunedin.
+The survey is a collaborative project across the six participating councils.
+It surveys participants on a variety of topics including perceptions of quality of life and health, crime and safety, social issues in their local area, public transport, community and social networks.